Table of Contents

-A financial dashboard offers all of the data, metrics, and insights needed to ensure the success of your financial performance, cash flow, cash management, and profit and loss analysis.
-The financial graph example above, associated with our business dashboard not only makes extracting key data swiftly but is developed in a way that makes communicating your findings to important stakeholders within the business far more simple.
-And in contrast to a traditional Excel chart, these financial graphs serve real-time data that will prove invaluable to the financial future of your business.
+A financial dashboard offers all of the metrics and insights needed to ensure the success of your overall performance, cash flow, cash management, and profit and loss, among others.
+The business dashboard above not only makes extracting key data swift but is developed in a way that makes communicating your findings to important stakeholders within the business far more simple.
+And in contrast to a traditional Excel chart, these ones serve real-time data that will prove invaluable to the financial future of your company.

-Not only your business will have the opportunity to explore, monitor, and access real-time data, but the interactivity levels are an invaluable resource for managing enormous amounts of data, especially in the financial sector where a small mistake can lead to millions of damages.
+Not only will your company have the opportunity to explore, monitor, and access real-time data, but the interactivity levels are an invaluable resource for managing enormous amounts of information, especially in the financial sector where a small mistake can lead to millions of damages.
 That's why interaction with the finance charts and graphs is of utmost importance: a single KPI can be viewed in numerous useful ways and angles that static presentations could never offer.

 Finally, we cannot avoid mentioning collaboration as one of the top roles of modern financial data visualization tools.
-As we said before finances are arguable the most important aspect for any business, if something is wrong with your finances most likely all your company will suffer.
-By using BI dashboard tools such as datapine you will be able to share your financial live data with the rest of the departments in your company and enhance a collaborative, data-driven work methodology that will optimize your business performance as a whole.
+As we said before, finances are arguably the most important aspect of any business.
+If something is wrong with them, most likely, the entire company will suffer.
+By using BI dashboard tools such as datapine, you will be able to share your financial insights live with the rest of the departments in your company and enhance a collaborative, data-driven work methodology that will optimize your business performance as a whole.

 Graph use in financial reports is already a business standard in today's environment.
-When you add up intelligent tools, automation, stunning visuals, and interactivity for your financial data visualization process, your finance department will significantly increase productivity, and decrease costs.
-Let's see this through our top 20 financial chart templates.
+When you add up intelligent tools, automation, stunning visuals, and interactivity for your data visualization process, your finance department will significantly increase productivity and decrease costs.
+Let's see this through our top 30 financial chart templates.

-To put the importance of a dashboard-based financial business graph into perspective, here are 20 graphs & chart examples that cover the most critical money-centric aspects of the ambitious modern business..
+To put the importance of a dashboard-based financial business graph into perspective, here are 30 templates that cover the most critical money-centric aspects of the ambitious modern business.

 1. Gross Profit Margin

-As a key component of our profit & loss dashboard, this financial graph has been developed in the form of a traditional pie-style chart but with a more navigable design.
+As a key component of our profit & loss dashboard, this indicator has been developed in the form of a traditional pie-style chart but with a more navigable design.
 The gross profit chart showcases your overall revenue minus the cost of goods sold, divided by your total sales revenue.

-Offering a visual representation of your gross profit as well as clearly defined metrics, this chart will allow you to measure your organization’s production efficiency and ultimately help you enjoy a greater level of income from each dollar of your sales.
+Offering a visual representation of your gross profit as well as clearly defined metrics, this chart will allow you to measure your organization’s production efficiency and ultimately enable you to enjoy a greater level of income from each dollar of your sales.

 2. Operating Profit Margin

-As another profit and loss-centric financial graph, this visual is split into an easy-to-digest percentage gauge in addition to a detailed bar chart and will help you to accurately calculate your Earnings Before Interest and Tax (EBIT).
+As another profit and loss-centric financial charting example, this visual is split into an easy-to-digest percentage gauge in addition to a detailed bar chart and will enable you to accurately calculate your Earnings Before Interest and Tax (EBIT).

 3. Operating Expense Ratio

-The operating expense ratio is also strongly related to the profit and loss area of your finance department's key activities, and this color-coded health gauge will help you gain access to the information you need, even at a quick glance.
+The operating expense ratio (OER) is also strongly related to the profit and loss area of your finance department's key activities, and this color-coded health gauge will allow you to access the information you need, even at a quick glance.